- Additional Staffing, Rentals PTG Event Services

-Sleepwear-clad girls flocked to Pier 54 for the “world’s largest pajama party” thrown by Victoria’s Secret to celebrate a new line of loungewear from its Pink collection.
+NEW YORK Sleepwear-clad girls flocked to Pier 54 for the “world’s largest pajama party” thrown by Victoria’s Secret to celebrate a new line of loungewear from its Pink collection.
 Nearly 3,000 people—who learned of the event through emails, street teams, and flyers given out at stores—crowded onto the Hudson River Park pier that was decked out in pink colors for free food, drinks, a live performance from Ashlee Simpson, and a screening of Pretty in Pink.

 Sara Tervo, director of public relations for Victoria’s Secret stores, worked with Tony Berger of Relevent and Lisette Sand-Freedman from Alison Brod Public Relations to produce, design, and manage the event.

 The event, originally slated for Bryant Park, switched its location to Pier 46 to accommodate a growing guest list.
 Later, the event grew even more, and coordinators “got nervous about capacity and wanted…to accommodate a large crowd,” Tervo said, and therefore finally settled on Pier 54.
 To notify the public of the move, the company sent out email blasts and used street teams to hand out new invites.
 Additionally, a sign posted at Pier 46 informed people of the new location.
 In the end, the move turned out to be beneficial, considering the number of attendees.
 “We saw it as the world’s largest PJ party [that] just got bigger,” Tervo said.